General Data Protection Regulation

-The Act of Parliament which regulates the processing of information relating to living individuals, including the collecting, holding, use, and sharing (disclosure) of such information.
-Warwickshire North CCG as a Data Controller is required to ensure the principles of the DPA are adhered to ensuring we are legally compliant in the way we collect and use your information.
+The General Data Protection Regulation regulates the processing of information relating to living individuals, including the collecting, holding, use, and sharing (disclosure) of such information.
+NHS Warwickshire North CCG as a Data Controller is required to ensure the principles of the GDPR are adhered to ensuring we are legally compliant in the way we collect and use your information.

 Consent describes the informed agreement for something to happen after consideration by you.
 For consent to be legally valid, you must be informed, must have the capacity to make the decision in question and must give consent voluntarily.
 In the context of consent to share information, this means you should know and understand how your information is to be used and shared (there should be ‘no surprises’) and you should understand the implications of your decision, particular where your refusal to allow information to be shared is likely to affect the care you receive.
 This applies to both explicit and implicit consent.

 Explicit consent is unmistakeable.
 It can be given in writing or verbally, or conveyed through another form of communication such as signing.
 You may have the capacity to give consent, but may not be able to write or speak.
 Explicit consent is required when sharing information with staff who are not part of the team caring for you.
 It may also be required for a use other that than for which the information was originally collected, or when sharing is not related to your direct health and social care.

 Implied consent is applicable only within the context of direct care of individuals.
 It refers to instances where your consent can be implied without having to make any positive action, such as giving your verbal agreement for a specific aspect of sharing information to proceed.
 Examples of the use of implied consent would include where a referral is being made by a GP to a community or hospital service we would consider your consent as implied when discussing the referral with you, another example would be within the hospital setting where there are ward handovers, the consent to share your identifiable in this situation is required for your care and you would not expect to be asked to provide explicit consent at each ward handover.